WY

 MSO & DSO Applicability:

-DSOs: Likely no. Dental providers and DSOs are not currently covered healthcare entities and OHCA guidance affirms that interpretation.
+DSOs: Likely no. Dental providers and DSOs are not currently covered healthcare entities for transaction reporting purposes and OHCA guidance affirms that interpretation.

 Estimated Review Period: 90 days, unless OHCA determines a cost and market review is necessary (which could delay closing up to eight months or longer).